Education

 The Gertrude Elizabeth McKellar Scholarship fund was established in 1960 with a bequest from the McKellar estate given for the purpose of funding student scholarships.
 It has since been combined with the Mader and Kennedy Scholarship funds, in addition to the bequest from the estate of Wanda Teresa Edmonton and oil royalties gifted by Tenneco Oil.
 Combining these funds over the years has allowed us to maximize growth within our investments and thereby offer more financial support to those in need.
 We are grateful for all the benefactors who have made these scholarships possible and we want you to enjoy the fruits of their gifts for years to come!

 The AGO/Spreckels Scholarship Auditions are designed to encourage every student from the earliest level of keyboard study to play the organ.
 It provides an annual progression of repertoire and skill development through nine levels, preparatory through advanced.
 Furthermore, it outlines an educational plan for those wishing to prepare for the AGO Service Playing Exam.
-Monetary awards are given to the top performers each year.

 Progressive Repertoire Requirements, Rules, and Applications can be downloaded below